stephy-b/PupPals--main/README.md

 This is a puppy parody of Tinder, a fictional service to help your dog meet other friendly dogs in your area.

-It's also the first website I've made from scratch using only HTML, CSS, Bootstrap, and a wee bit of JavaScript.
+It's also the first website I've made from scratch using only HTML, CSS, & Bootstrap.

 At just a single page, navigation is quite simple.